R3Conclave/conclave-core-sdk/docs/docs/kds-configuration.md

 on a secure platform.

-The combination of a signing key and a product ID allows for unique keys to be generated per product, but shared with all versions of enclaves within an single product.
+The combination of a signing key and a product ID allows for unique keys to be generated per product, but shared with all versions of enclaves within a single product.

 This makes it easy to release new versions of enclaves, or allows multiple